 The response of central banks to the financial crisis was initially a rapid lowering of interest rates and then massive purchases of existing assets.
 This was sufficient for avoiding a complete crash of the financial system but not enough to trigger adequate investments in the real economy and combat impending deflation.
-Eight years after the beginning of the crisis, interest rates are still close to zero and the ongoing central bank purchases of assets from the banks - which will here be termed 'conventional QE' - have failed to affect the real economy and have instead boosted the danger of new asset bubbles and related wealth inequality.
-It is only a question of time before the onset of the next recession, yet we now find ourselves in a situation where the central banks are running out of tools to affect the real economy given that their main policies for stimulating the economy are ineffective.
-A last hope for a successful stimulation of the economy existed in the implementation of negative interest rates.
-But, in the end this would require the time-consuming abolishment of all cash (and of all liquid assets which could substitute for cash).
-Moreover it is very questionable whether negative interest rates would work in the desired way.
+Ten years after the beginning of the crisis, most interest rates are still close to zero and the central banks reduced their purchases of assets only very slowly.
+This behaviour - here being termed as 'conventional QE' - has failed to trigger the real economy in an adequate scale and have instead boosted the danger of new asset bubbles and related wealth inequality.
+It is only a question of time before the onset of the next recession, yet we now find ourselves in a situation where the central banks are running out of tools to affect the real economy given that their main policies for stimulating the economy are ineffective.2 A last hope for a successful stimulation of the economy existed in the implementation of negative interest rates.
+But, in the end this would require the time-consuming abolishment of all cash (and of all liquid assets which could substitute for cash).3 Moreover it is very questionable whether negative interest rates would work in the desired way.4